sodascience/metasyn/docs/source/datafree.rst

    string = {implements = "core.faker", parameters = {faker_type = "name", locale = "en_US"}}

-With this block, you won't have to set the ``data_free`` parameter, and the default proportion of missing values is set to 0.1, for discrete columns, the distribution will be set to a uniform distribution between 1 and 30, etc.
+With this block, you won't have to set the ``data_free`` parameter, and the default proportion of missing values is set to 0.1.
+For discrete columns, the distribution will be set to a uniform distribution between 1 and 30, etc.

 With the defaults set as above, you only need to specify the ``name`` and ``var_type`` of